 Frederick Arts Council’s Public Arts Master Plan

 This Master Plan provides a road map and best practices for soliciting, placing, and sustainably funding a world-class public art program.
 It also delineates a number of “creative zones” and upcoming opportunities to generate public art in Frederick County.

 In 2017, we formed a partnership with High Glen Gardens and the Downtown Frederick Partnership to study historic downtown’s Square Corner, the intersection of Market and Patrick Streets.
 With the architects of Mahan Rykiel Associates and engineers of RK&K, a design was completed that reimagined the intersection as a vibrant hub of downtown activity, including increased pedestrian safety, additional green space, and improved ADA accessibility.
 The plan was presented to the City of Frederick in 2018 and discussions regarding implementation are ongoing.

 Seventh Street Fountain & Park Renovation

-In partnership with the City of Frederick and the Downtown Frederick Partnership, we’re working on restoring the badly-degraded historic fountain located at the intersection of West 7th and North Market Streets.
+In partnership with the City of Frederick and the Downtown Frederick Partnership, the Seventh Street Fountain Park Renovation project will work to restore the badly-degraded historic fountain located at the intersection of West 7th and North Market Streets.
 In addition, the surrounding park will be renovated into a more green, welcoming, safe, and comfortable public space.
 As part of this process, several community charrettes were held to gain suggestions and input, and to review the concept designs.